 A dandelion flower can live for years and grow in almost any kind of grass type.
 This resilient weed even breaks through gravel and cement.
 These plants have extensive roots that cut deep into the soil.
 Dandelion weeds are fun to look at but tough and hard to get rid of, so it is vital to know how to treat these pretty pests.

 With dandelions and other weed types, it's imperative to pull from the root when removing.
 You have to dig deep to get rid of adult dandelion weeds.
 Pieces of dandelion that are left behind will very likely sprout into another pesky plant.
+Chemical control of dandelion should be done in the fall as the dandelion is storing nutrients in its taproot for winter.
+Herbicide sprayed onto the leaves will then be translocated down to the taproot for more effective control.

 Let’s dive into white clovers and learn how these plants are not always good luck for your grass.